tanema/dimse/README.md

 >[!CAUTION]
 > WIP do not use

-Trying to use [github.com/suyashkumar/dicom] as the basis for a DIMSE implementation
+Trying to use [github.com/suyashkumar/dicom](http://github.com/suyashkumar/dicom) as the basis for a DIMSE implementation

+*Current Issue* : dicom lib does not support reading elements without a header, and specifying your own transfer syntax.
+Does not expose much that is of use at all.
+May need to open an issue.

 ## Reference
 - [PDU Notes](./docs/pdu.md)